Community action for King Island Scrubtit and King Island Brown Thornbill protection

 Ki Scrubtit

-This project will implement actions across King Island to protect the habitat of two priority, critically endangered species, the King Island Brown Thornbill and King Island Scrubtit.
-Project actions will build the capacity of landholders and community groups on King Island to reduce weed and feral animal threats to the birds and improve the quality and extent of their habitat by connecting remnant habitat patches with corridors across agricultural land.
+Building the capacity of landholders and community groups on King Island is key to reducing weed and feral animal threats to the birds.
+We are working to improve the quality and extent of the birds’ habitat by connecting remnant habitat patches with corridors across agricultural land, fencing stock out of high-quality vegetation and supporting Asparagus Fern, Inkweed and feral cat control.

 Feral cat control on King Island using Felixer cat grooming traps